 Another option is to add subscribers to a pre-selected group.
 To do so, set your group field to “Hidden”, then choose the default option.
-As an example, here’s a form in the Drag & Drop Builder for a summit registration page.
-You’ll notice a specific weekend is pre-selected, so any registrant will get segmented into that Group in MailChimp.
+As an example, here’s a form in the Drag & Drop Builder for a watch giveaway page.
+You’ll notice a specific watch color is pre-selected, so any entry will get segmented into that Group in MailChimp.

 Configure double opt-in settings

 Lists in MailChimp default to a double opt-in process, so any subscribers must confirm their subscription (via an email link) before they end up on your list.
 Using double opt-in has many benefits, including protection against spam.

 However, you can choose to disable the process when you integrate with Leadpages.

 Here’s how to toggle the setting:

 - Open the integration settings for any Drag & Drop form.